 Once you’ve toggled on the attributes and chosen your industry benchmark, you will notice that the benchmark displayed on your dashboard will now include the True Benchmark.
 In doing so, all dashboards throughout your organisation will also gain access to True Benchmark.
 When a manager clicks on the True Benchmark icon for the first time, they will receive a short intro tour that will explain the concept.

-For larger organisations that operate in multiple industries, Peakon enables you to choose a different industry benchmark for certain segments of the business.
+For larger organisations that operate in multiple industries or organisations made up of multiple companies, Peakon enables you to choose a different industry benchmark for certain segments of the business.
 For example, a financial services provider may wish for its fin-tech division to be benchmarked against technology businesses – given that it will need to operate more like a tech company than a bank to attract and retain talent.